bhakti-mehta/samples/feeds-demo/Readme.md

+# Feeds Demo

-# This  is a solution for a Twitter like solution which can be used internally by a company
+This  is a solution for a Twitter like solution which can be used internally by a company

 The top level requirements are that
  * A company can have employees who can post feeds to their followers